A year of COVID-19 – why does this matter for PR?

 Reading time: 2 minutes

 A journalist once told me that change means news.
-What may seem irrelevant or not all that exciting to a company can actually become a headlines worthy news article if it’s packaged smartly and offered to key media outlets on time.
+What may seem irrelevant or not all that exciting to a company can actually become a headline-worthy news article if it’s packaged smartly and offered to key media outlets on time.

 We’ve got a year of COVID-19 life behind us and who knows how long we still have to go.
 However, if you thought that the well of corona-related stories has been sucked dry, you’d be quite wrong.
 The virus might be old news, but it continues to impact life and business.

 Those who find and communicate a fresh take on COVID-19’s effects will earn considerable visibility.
-While journalists live with their finger on the pulse of What’s Happening Right Now, anniversaries are the exception.
+While journalists live with their fingers on the pulse of what’s happening right now, anniversaries are the exception.

 We’ve all seen articles commemorating historical events or even the birthdays of iconic figures.
 Now is the time for those corona-related anniversary stories.